 We ran the numbers we used in the example above, but paying $1,000 a month instead of the total minimum payment of $600.
 Here were the results:

-As you can see from the graphs above, using the Avalanche method in this case versus the Snowball method would allow you to be debt-free one month sooner and would save you more than $530 in total interest.
+As you can see from the graphs above, using the avalanche method, in this case, would help you become debt-free one month sooner and would save you more than $530 in total interest.
 That’s nothing to sneeze at!

 Avalanche or Snowball: Which One Is Right for You?